pamapa/callblocker/README.md

 # callblocker
-blocking unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc. Its designed to run on small footprint such as a Raspberry Pi.
+blocking unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc.

+Its designed to run on small footprint such as a Raspberry Pi.
 For all those where jcblock or ncid does not fit or is not enough and Asterisk or FreePBX would be an overkill, as you already have running VoIP server. callblocker acts as an additional phone, when someone is calling the phone detects the number and checks it offline via white-and blacklists.
-There is also the ability to check the number online.
+There is also the possibility to check the number against a online blacklists.

 ## TODO
-1. finish webinterface
 1. polish, bugfixing